explosion/spaCy/website/docs/api/architectures.md

 Turkish letter _İ_.
 Such situations are supported, but the lengths of prefixes, suffixes and character search results may need to be increased accordingly.

-All lengths must be specified in ascending order.
+All arrays specifying lengths must be in ascending order.

 | Name                     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |